bigseainc/gravityforms-hubspot/readme.txt

 3. An example of the "Connection" Page between Gravity Forms and HubSpot

 == Changelog ==

+= 2.0 =
+* [NEW] Reworked the whole plugin to use the GFAddon Framework
+* [REMOVED] Cron!
+The oAuth handling is now how it should be, and cron script is no longer needed.

 = 1.6.2 =
 * [FIX] Deleting connections now works again.
 Thanks to 'samureyed' for discovering this bug.